-On your scope appointment, the local fibre company (or one of the contractors) will meet you in your home.
+On your scope appointment, the local fibre company (or one of the contractors) will meet you at your home.

 The point of this visit is to decide how the fibre will be installed into your property.
 They'll explain the different installation methods and how it will impact your home.
-The contractor is obligated to listen to your requirements consider them when designing the install plan.
+The contractor is obligated to listen to your requirements and consider them when designing the installation plan.